pauletop/nodejs-final-proj/README.md

 # NodeJS FinalProject
 Welcome you to our project.
 This is a project for the final exam of NodeJS course.
 This project is mainly about a website for point of sale, which is used for selling products and managing orders.
 This project is built with NodeJS, ExpressJS, Docker (for MongoDB), and Bootstrap.
 We hope you will enjoy our project.
 For more information, please read the `report.docx` file in the root directory of this project.
-Note that this file is written in Vietnamese.
+Note that this file is written in <b>Vietnamese</b>.

 ## Getting started
 Before you start, please make sure that you have installed NodeJS and Docker on your computer.
 If you haven't, please install them first.